teonite/matrix/README.md

    ```
    make install_synapse_blank
    ```
    Please ensure that you have the necessary access and permissions to perform the installation process.

    Keep in mind synapse server initialization make take some time.

 <hr />

-### Adding hookshot to already existing synapse
+### Adding appservices to already existing synapse

-> Before proceeding with the Synapse update, please ensure that you have already created the hookshot registration by running :  `make check-hookshot-registration-file`
+> Before proceeding with the Synapse update, please ensure that you have already created the hookshot registration by running :  `make check_registration_files`

 To update an already running Synapse server in Kubernetes, follow these steps: